colscott/a-wc-form/packages/layout/README.md

 # AWC Form Layout
-Form layout using a JSON schema.

-Simple to use web component that extends awc form binder's ability to bind data to form controls with the ability to layout forms using a JSON as a layout schema.
+Simple to use web component that extends a-wc-form-binder's ability to bind data to form controls with a JSON object to define the form layout and controls used.

 ## Usage

-Install the form layout package which include basic layout templates that can be customized with CSS:
+Install the a-wc-form-layout package which includes basic layout templates that can be customized with CSS:
 ```cmd
 npm i -save a-wc-form-layout
 ```